-Oh, how I love Montreal.
+Oh how I love Montreal.
 Museums that cater to kids, old world charm, space to explore and discover, amusement parks, and outdoor adventures abound; there’s no lack of choice when it comes to family outings in Montreal.
-Sometimes it’s best to just put on your boots and go outside, letting the adventures come to you while other times a plan helps cultivate the best experiences during your stay.
+Sometimes it’s best to just put on your shoes and go outside, letting the adventures come to you while other times a plan helps cultivate the best experiences during your stay.
 Regardless of how you discover Montreal, these experiences are worth adding to your Montreal bucket list.

 Number One: Explore La Ronde